 Michelle at Waterton Canyon would like people to call 303-979-4129 and give them the make of the car, license plate, etc. so that they know the car has not been abandoned.
 They can leave cars there while thru-hiking the CT.
 Common sense would advise against leaving any valuables in your car for an extended period of time.
 The Waterboard is not responsible for your vehicle.

 Getting back to Denver or into Durango you have a few different options.
 There is a small airport in Durango.
 You could rent a car at this airport as well.
 The Doubletree Hotel in downtown Durango also has car rentals.
 Frontier Airlines has flights to and from Durango and Denver for less than $150 one-way.
 If you feel comfortable booking a flight in advance and can stick to the schedule, a great way to go.
 The number of these flights have been cut back so you will have to book well in advance.
 United Airlines also has one way flights from Durango to Denver but, though more numerous, reported to be more expensive.

-Bus service was planned from Durango to Grand Junction via Road Runner Transit for Summer 2013.
-However, there is no definite date.
+Bus service was planned from Durango to Grand Junction via Road Runner Transit “coming soon”.
+However, there is no definite date listed.
 Once the service is to Grand Junction, you can catch a Greyhound bus back to Denver.
-You can reverse the route to get into Durango. (see info below in Section Hiking Transportion for The Colorado Trail) Please check the Road Runner site to find a definite date when making transit plans.
+You can reverse the route to get into Durango. (see info below in Section Hiking Transportation for The Colorado Trail) Please check the Road Runner site to find a definite date when making transit plans.